thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **Do you have any idea it will work or at least converge towards something useful without doing thousands of fights a day?** Lol no.

-**What does LiTOY stand for?** See top of this file
+**What does LiTOY stand for?** It's about the List that Outlives You.
+It is used as a [memento mori](https://en.wikipedia.org/wiki/Memento_mori)

-**Can you give examples of uses for LiTOY?** I plan to use it to manage my personnal short, medium and long term goals.
-To Manage my

 **Do you accept criticism and/or contribution?** Hell Yeah!
+All help and criticisms are welcome.

-**What are ELO scores?** A ranking system initially devised for chess.
+**What are ELO scores?
+Why did you choose this algorithm?** A ranking system initially devised for chess.
 The idea is that if you have chess players A, B and C : if `A beats B` and `B beats C` then you don't really have to organize a fight between A and C to know which is better.
 It does so by assigning a score to each oponnent that can then be used to compare opponents that have never met each other.
 A strength of ELO is that it still behaves well even if some players underperform (or overperform).
 In the case of LiTOY, you can have some wrong comparisons in your db and it will not throw off the whole ranking.
 Also, ELO is dead easy to implement and I wanted to have a complete understanding of my code.

 **What platform does it run on?** Try to make it agnostic but I'm on Linux and I might occasionnaly use unix only exec without paying attention.
 Don't hesitate to tell me if you run into any issue.